Batch API

 • Create: The batch job will create new and update existing data in the specified owner.

-• Append: The batch job will append incoming Attributes in addition to those added to existing Indicators and Groups.
-Note that duplicate Attributes may be added to an Indicator or Group, as redundancy checking is not performed.
+• Append: The batch job will append the incoming Attributes to an Indicator or Group.
+Note that duplicate Attributes may be added, as redundancy checking is not performed.

-• Replace: The batch job will remove Attributes from existing Indicators and Groups before adding incoming Attributes.
+• Replace: The batch job will replace all Attributes added to an Indicator or Group with the incoming Attributes.

-• Replace (default): The batch job will remove Tags from existing Indicators and Groups before adding incoming Tags.
+• Replace (default): The batch job will replace all Tags added to an Indicator or Group with the incoming Tags.

-• Replace (default): The batch job will remove Security Labels from existing Indicators and Groups before adding incoming Security Labels.
+• Replace (default): The batch job will replace all Security Labels added to an Indicator or Group with the incoming Security Labels.

 • fileMergeMode: <String> Specifies whether the batch job will perform a merge operation when the file hashes in an incoming File Indicator match two or more existing File Indicators in the specified owner (e.g., an incoming File Indicator contains an MD5 and SHA1 that each match a separate File Indicator in the specified owner).
 Accepted values include the following: